awesomium/net-wiki/javascript/sync-async-js-api.md

 #### Limitations

-The major limitation of synchronous calls is that **you cannot make synchronous invocations from inside a synchronous JavaScript method/event handler, as this would cause a deadlock**:
+The major limitation of synchronous calls is that **you cannot make synchronous invocations from inside a synchronous JavaScript method handler or JavaScript-related event, as this would cause a deadlock**:

 {% highlight js %}
 // Ask the hosting application to minimze the hosting window.